-More pictures from the red carpet – (c) BAFTA Cymru / Shutterstock
+Red carpet – (c) BAFTA Cymru / Shutterstock

-Once inside we took our seats in the packed out auditorium.
+Once inside we took our seats.

 The ceremony was hosted by BBC Radio 1 presenter, Huw Stephens, where presenters included actresses Alexandra Roach and Vicky McClure and actors Tom Cullen and Peter Capaldi.